wdrol/wdrol.github.io/other/wiki/build-a-responsive-web-page/build-a-responsive-web-page.md

 > The code listings below can be copy/pasted.
 Hover over the code.
 You should see a `Copy` button appear in the upper-right corner of the listing.
 {.is-info}

 Here is the HTML version of Hello World.
-This is bare minimum for any web page.
+This is the bare minimum for any responsive web page.
 If you have a look at this in your browser, you should see the word **Wireframe** on an empty page.
 The most important part is line number `5` below.
 This meta tag is required on every page that needs responsive coding.

 ```html
 <!DOCTYPE html>